Open Collective Foundation is closing down in 2024. All funds must be paid out by September 30, 2024. Read more here.

 While we try to accommodate every request, we work within some limits defined by IRS rules, human capacity of our staff, and technical limitations.

-OCF will only process payouts approved by an admin of the initiative.
+OCF will only process payouts approved by an admin of the Collective.

 All expenditures must be allowable under 501(c)(3) regulations.

-OCF makes payments via Paypal, bank transfers, and virtual cards only, because these are integrated with the Open Collective platform.
+OCF makes payments via bank transfers only, because these are integrated with the Open Collective platform.

 We have certain paperwork requirements due to IRS rules—we have to collect W9 forms in some cases before we can pay someone, we have to sign a grant contracts, etc. If any of these apply to you, we will let you know.